fayezbaig/LCA-Automated-Pipeline/README.md

 ## Step 1: Updating the ecoinvent Database using Level 1 Flows

-A script was created to update the ecoinvent database using the Level 1 flow data provided by the Fraunhofer supervisor.
+A script was developed using Python and Brightway2 to update the ecoinvent database using the Level 1 flow data provided by the Fraunhofer supervisor.

-This step focuses on processing the provided Level 1 flow information and integrating it into the ecoinvent database structure.
+The purpose of this script was to process the provided Level 1 flow information and integrate it into the ecoinvent database structure.

 ---

 ## Step 2: Updating the ecoinvent Database using Level 2 + Level 3 Flows

-A second script was developed to update the ecoinvent database using Level 2 and Level 3 flows.
+A second script was developed using Python and Brightway2 to update the ecoinvent database using Level 2 and Level 3 flows.

 This process consists of the following 5 steps: